 Detailing Gentlemen Launches Car Detailing, Paint Correction And Ceramic Coating Services In Miami, Florida

-Miami, Florida, Aug.
-31, 2023 (GLOBE NEWSWIRE) -- Detailing Gentlemen is excited to announce the launch of its car detailing, paint correction, and ceramic coating services in Miami, Florida.
+Miami, Florida – Detailing Gentlemen is excited to announce the launch of its car detailing, paint correction, and ceramic coating services in Miami, Florida.

 Created and founded by 18-year-old recent high school graduate Joel Lara, who wanted to transition his love for cars into a car detailing business that helps people feel proud of their cars again, Detailing Gentlemen offers Car Detailing Miami, which is committed to providing great attention to detail.